hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Reproducibility footer — The document ends with a short footer that records the model name, the LLM base URL, the number of sources used, and whether HTTP and LLM caching were active.

-* [ ] Language hint propagation — A language hint can be provided; planner queries incorporate the language, the synthesizer writes in that language, and the selector prefers sources whose detected language matches when diversity allows.
+* [x] Language hint propagation — A language hint can be provided; planner queries incorporate the language, the synthesizer writes in that language, and the selector prefers sources whose detected language matches when diversity allows. (implemented with tests)

 * [ ] Language tolerance — The system does not hard-filter by language so that authoritative English sources can still be used when researching in another language if necessary.